ANSI Preferred Tolerances and Fits Charts

 Note: There is no symbol in the standard for the shaft tolerance of RC9.

-Locational clearance fits [LC]: Intended for parts which are normally stationary, but which can be freely assembled or disassembled.
-They run from snug fits for parts requiring accuracy of location, through the medium clearance fits for parts such as ball, race and housing, to the looser fastener fits where freedom
+Locational clearance fits (LC) are intended for parts which are normally stationary but can be freely assembled or disassembled.
+They range from snug fits, for parts requiring accuracy of location, through medium clearance fits for parts such as ball races and housings, to looser fastener fits where freedom of assembly is more important than accurate location.

 Symbol H6-h5 H7-h6 H8-h7 H10-h9 H7-g6 H9-f8 H10-e9 H10-d9 H11-c10 H12- H13-